 All comments were reviewed and responded to by NTTA.
 That information, a Public Hearing Summary and other project details are included in the Sam Rayburn Tollway Fourth Lane Widening Categorical Exclusion Documentation.

 Design is nearing completion and construction is anticipated to begin late-2018.
 The fourth lane is expected to open to traffic in 2021.

 Project Status: Corridor Progress Report

 NTTA creates Corridor Progress Reports (CPR) for projects under construction or future projects.
-See our Corridor Progress Report for the latest SRT Fourth Lane Project information. – Spring 2018
+See our Corridor Progress Report for the latest SRT Fourth Lane Project information. – Summer 2018